act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 </div>
 ```

-**Note:** This test case follows the definition of [owner element](owner-element) used in this rule.
+**Note:** This test case follows the definition of [owned by](#owned-by) used in this rule.
 If implemented differently, this definition could cause differences in outcome for this test case.

 #### Failed example 5

-Element with role `listitem` has a closer ancestor, that is included in the accessibility tree, than the role `list` that should have been its context role
+Element with role `listitem` has a closer ancestor, that is included in the accessibility tree, than the role `list` that should have been its context role.

 ```html
 <div role="list">